 While they are similar and often related, there is absolutely a difference between a VPN and a proxy.
 In fact, there are several.
-Both have their place and you should not only know what they are, but how to get the most out of each.
-PrivadoVPN provides you with both to make sure that you get the the best possible connection no matter where you are.
+Both have their place and you should not only know what they are but how to get the most out of each.
+PrivadoVPN provides you with both to make sure that you get the best possible connection no matter where you are.

 A proxy server is a relay or middleman for your connection.
 Instead of just connecting directly to another computer, whether it’s to share a file or request a web page, you first go through the proxy server.
 Have you ever seen a movie where law enforcement is trying to “track” a hacker and they keep “following” their signal from point to point?
 That’s a very simplified version of how a proxy server works.
 Your computer connects to another computer, which then asks for the information you want as if the request coming from there.

 The two types of proxies that you’re likely to encounter are HTTP proxies and SOCKS proxies.

 An HTTP proxy is set up through a browser and only applies to web pages.
 They’re good for hiding who is accessing a particular site and for browsing the Internet safely in another region.

 A SOCKS proxy isn’t limited to web browsing and can be used for school or work downloads, online gaming, and more.
 PrivadoVPN Premium grants you access to a SOCKS5 proxy so you can have the fastest possible connection on data-heavy transfers.